 Where can I rent a car in Stavanger?

-To give you an idea of the cost, we found a car for €60 a day through Hertz or Sixt, depending on the length of your rental, to be picked up atStavanger airport (14 km away, with shuttle to the center).
+To give you an idea of the price, we found a car for €60 a day through Alamo, depending on the length of your rental, to be picked up atStavanger airport (as this is often the best price).
+The airport is 14 km away, with a shuttle bus to the center.

 Recommended route to the Preikestolen

-➡️Nous recommends taking the route north towards the town of Pau.
-This route takes you through a long tunnel, for which a charge is made (around €18 for motorhomes and vans, and around €10 for cars).
+➡️ We recommend you take the route north towards the town of Pau.
+This route takes you through a long tunnel, for which a fee is charged (around €18 for motorhomes and vans, and around €10 for cars).

-The advantage, compared with the other route option which runs south and connects the towns of Oales and Oanes by ferry, for a similar price, is that the tunnel is open every day without interruption.
+💡 The advantage, compared with the other route option which passes through the south and connects the towns of Oales and Oanes by ferry, for a similar price, is that the tunnel is open every day and without interruption.
+Road closures are frequent due to the sometimes capricious weather.

 If you want to start your hike as early as possible, you’ll be a bit blocked by the ferry, which doesn’t leave until 6am.